Do you struggle to get things done? If you answered yes, here are some great tips on how to overcome procrastination and become more productive.

-This is why you must always remind yourself of WHY you do what you do.
+So you must always remind yourself of ‘why’ you do what you do.
 Why do you think most people fail to achieve their goals?
 It’s because they don’t have a clear and specific reason why they want to accomplish the tasks that will get them there.

 When your purpose isn’t strong, your motivation will falter.
 You’d rather choose to do something more pleasurable than take action and work on your goals.
 So understand why you do what you do.
 Whenever you feel like procrastinating on your task, always go back to your purpose.